A Kenyan girl and boy smiling

 How World Vision is helping

-For over 70 years, we’ve helped during natural disasters, in refugee camps, during famines and other large-scale issues.
-It wouldn't be possible without generous supporters like you, helping us to reach more children in the hardest places.
+For over 75 years, we’ve helped during natural disasters, in refugee camps, during famines and other large-scale issues.
+We are only able to do this thanks to charitable donations from our incredible supporters.

 Reaching children like Ayan